Jarmila Novotná: Films

 She appeared in several films, including Max Ophüls's 1932 version of The Bartered Bride.
 In 1948 she won acclaim for her leading role as an Auschwitz survivor who searches for her young son, played by Ivan Jandl, in The Search which co-starred Montgomery Clift.
 In 1951, she appeared in The Great Caruso, starring Mario Lanza.

 Honours

+In 1991 Novotná received the Order of Tomáš Garrigue Masaryk from the president of Czechoslovakia Václav Havel.

-Liteň Castle, where Novotná lived with her husband Jiří Daubek, hosts a music festival every year, which is named Festival of Jarmila Novotná in her honour.
+Liteň chateau, where Novotná lived with her husband Jiří Daubek, hosts a music festival every year, which is named Festival of Jarmila Novotná in her honour.